Equidistribution in Families of Abelian Varieties and Uniformity

-As $[n]$ preserves the proper fibers of $\pi$, the limes superior in \eqref{equation::nerontateheight} specializes to an ordinary Néron-Tate height if $X$ is completely contained in such a fiber.
-In this case, the limes superior can be replaced by a limit.
+As $[n]$ preserves the fibers of $\pi$, the limit superior in \eqref{equation::nerontateheight} specializes to an ordinary Néron-Tate height if $X$ is completely contained in such a fiber (\cite[Theorem 11.18]{Gubler2003}).
+In this case, the limit superior can be replaced by a limit.
 In particular, the limit process is well-behaved for closed points in $A$.
-The situation is much less clear for general subvarieties $X\subseteq A$ surjecting to $S$.
-One may conjecture that \begin{enumerate} \item[(i)] $\hhat_\iota(X) < \infty$ for every subvariety $X \subseteq A$, \item[(ii)] the limes superior in \eqref{equation::nerontateheight} can be replaced by an ordinary limit, \item[(iii)] the cases where $\hhat_\iota(X)=0$ can be described explicitly, \end{enumerate} but the author ignores how to prove any of these assertions unless $\dim(S)=0$.
-Regardless of these pending technical problems, we are ready to state the